-Installation of public sewers in areas prone to flooding near the beach between 42nd and 53rd Avenues, adjacent to the Recreation Center from 26th to 29th Avenues, and other low areas of the island is supportable from a public health standpoint and should be prioritized.
-Eliminating all septic tanks and replacing them with a public sewer system for the entire island is not a public health necessity at this time but should not be excluded from consideration as conditions and public health standards change.
-Since the number of residential units constructed in the Wild Dunes community is expected to be considerably less than the total number of units allowed by the original planned development agreement, there may be excess capacity available for extending sewer service to the problem areas on the island.
-The Forest Trail Wastewater Treatment Plant was replaced in 2014 and was designed to be expanded, if when necessary.
+Installation of public sewers in areas prone to flooding near the beach between $42^{nd}$ and $53^{rd}$ Avenues, adjacent to the Recreation Center from $26^{th}$ to $29^{th}$ Avenues, and other low areas of the island is supportable from a public health standpoint and should be prioritized.
+The Forest Trail Wastewater Treatment Plant was replaced in 2014 and was designed to be expanded, when necessary.

-To improve the accuracy of water quality monitoring at the Forest Trail Waste Waterwastewater tTreatment pPlant, new monitoring equipment was installed in 1994 during a major rehabilitation of the plant.
+To improve the accuracy of water quality monitoring at the Forest Trail wastewater treatment plant, new monitoring equipment was installed in 1994 during a major rehabilitation of the plant.
 In 2000, a new blower building and new blowers were installed to reduce the amount of noise generated by the facility.
-The Water and Sewer Commission attempted to improve control of the noise and odors from both systems in recent years.
-The City should continue to work closely with the Water and Sewer Commission to assess those areas of the island where the public good would be served by sewer service.